siriuxyu/ReAct-Agent/Report/Phase2_Report.md

 - **Good response quality**: 4.29/5.0 demonstrates strong response relevance for cross-session memory tasks
 - **Excellent performance in specific categories** (Categories 2-5: 85-91% accuracy)
 - **Category 1 performance**: 71% accuracy (identity/personal information questions)
+  - **Root Cause**: Category 1 questions (identity/personal) require more nuanced extraction than other categories
+  - **Mitigation**: Category-specific optimization for identity/personal information extraction would improve performance
 - **Successful memory storage**: 144 chunks across 19 sessions, 419 conversation turns
 - **Cross-session recall**: Agent successfully retrieved information from previous sessions

+**Note on Temporal Questions**: The benchmark does not include exact timestamps of sessions when storing memories or querying the model.
+Therefore, the model is only expected to output **relative time** information (e.g., "earlier", "in a previous session", "yesterday") rather than absolute timestamps.

 **Example Success Cases**:
 - ✅ "When did Caroline go to the LGBTQ support group?" → Correctly recalled date